-(1) During the regularly scheduled Motor Carrier Advisory Board meeting in August of each year, the board may review rates, fees, tow truck motor carrier procedures, and the certification process.
+(1) During a regularly scheduled Motor Carrier Advisory Board meeting, the board may review rates, fees, tow truck motor carrier procedures, and the certification process.
 The board is not required to review each of these items every year.

 Property which is deemed as life essential shall be given to the vehicle owner regardless of payment for rendered services.

 41-6a-1404; 41-6a-1405; 41-6a-1406; 53-1-106; 53-8-105; 72-9-601; 72-9-602; 72-9-603; 72-9-604; 72-9-301; 72-9-303; 72-9-701; 72-9-702; 72-9-703

 For questions regarding the content or application of rules under Title R909, please contact the promulgating agency (Transportation, Motor Carrier).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.